Single pivot arm (325mm) mounting options | Philips

 ITD part number: TH.2161.991

 Single pivot arm on horizontal standard runner.
-The mounting kit includes: adapter for ITD horizontal standard runner, arm length 325mm, tilt and swivel unit with an adapter for IntelliVue MP40 and MP50 patient monitors.
+The mounting kit includes: adapter for ITD horizontal standard runner, arm length 325mm, tilt and swivel unit with an adapter for IntelliVue MP60 and MP70 patient monitors.

 Single pivot arm on horizontal standard runner, rapid mounting